Skip to main content

 • Coughing and throat irritation

-People allergic to alder pollen may experience Oral Allergy Syndrome (OAS), causing itching or tingling of the mouth and throat when consuming certain raw foods.
-Due to cross-reactivity with birch pollen allergens, common trigger foods include apples, pears, cherries, peaches, hazelnuts, and almonds.
-Cooking these foods typically reduces or eliminates the allergic reaction.
+People allergic to alder often also react to birch pollen because of shared allergens.
+Oral Allergy Syndrome (OAS) is common too — you might get itching or tingling in your mouth and throat from raw apples, pears, cherries, peaches, hazelnuts, and almonds.
+Cooking these foods usually helps.

 Typical Pollination Period

-Alder pollen season typically begins in late winter, from January to March, with peak pollen release occurring around February to March in temperate regions of the Northern Hemisphere.
-As one of the earliest pollinating trees, alder often marks the beginning of tree pollen season.
-The exact timing varies with climate conditions, occurring earlier in milder coastal regions and later in colder inland areas.
+Alder pollen season starts in late winter, typically January to March, with peak levels around February to March in temperate regions.
+Alder is one of the first trees to pollinate each year, often marking the start of tree pollen season.
+Timing varies with climate — earlier in mild coastal areas, later inland where it’s colder.

 Geographic Distribution

-Alder trees are widely distributed across the Northern Hemisphere:
+Alder trees grow widely across the Northern Hemisphere:

-• Europe: Common throughout, particularly in wet lowland areas and along watercourses
+• Europe: Common throughout, especially in wet lowland areas and along streams and rivers

-• North America: Prevalent in the Pacific Northwest, extending from Alaska to California, and in eastern regions
+• North America: Most common in the Pacific Northwest (Alaska to California) and in eastern regions

-• Asia: Found in parts of Russia, Japan, and other temperate Asian regions
+• Asia: Found in parts of Russia, Japan, and other temperate areas

-• Be aware of cross-reactive foods if you experience Oral Allergy Syndrome
+• Watch out for cross-reactive foods if you get Oral Allergy Syndrome

 Learn More